andfanilo/streamlit-echarts/README.md

 This library provides 2 functions to display echarts :

-- `st_echarts` to display charts from echarts json options as Python dicts
+- `st_echarts` to display charts from ECharts json options as Python dicts
 - `st_pyecharts` to display charts from Pyecharts instances

-Check the `examples/` folder of the project for a more thourough quick start.
+Check out the [demo](https://share.streamlit.io/andfanilo/streamlit-echarts-demo/master/app.py) and [source code](https://github.com/andfanilo/streamlit-echarts-demo) for more examples.

 **st_echarts example**